testmailtt/webhook.site/docs/faq.markdown

 ## How do I export the data stored on Webhook.site?

-A: With [Webhook.site Pro](pro.markdown), there's 3 ways to export data sent to your URL or email address.
+With [Webhook.site Pro](pro.markdown), there's 3 ways to export data sent to your URL or email address.

 1. We provide a CSV Export functionality, simply click the button in the menu.